homanchou/xr/book/build-your-own-webvr-site.md

 end
 ```

 Everything looks good.
 As you can see this migration will create a new table for us called `rooms` with an id column, name and description columns as well as default timestamps of inserted_at and updated_at.
-These are just following the framework conventions.

 Go ahead and run the migration now: